mctools/simplebuild/doc/source/simplebuilddotcfg.rst

-* When invoked, the ``sb`` command will look first in the current directory, then recursively in the parent directories for such a file - which is then taken as the actual *master cfg* file associated with that invocation of ``sb``.
+* When invoked, the ``sb`` command will look first in the current directory, then recursively in the parent directories for such a file - which is then taken as the actual *main cfg* file associated with that invocation of ``sb``.
 This is for instance analogous to the way most Git-users are used to working (the ``git`` commands searches the current and parent directories for a ``.git/`` directory), and allows for instance a mode of operation